i-am-invincible/Git-and-GitHub-Basic-Commands/Git_commands.md

 ![12  git reset](https://user-images.githubusercontent.com/92079088/196054423-09c9c438-5428-41ec-89c4-907177bf57d4.png)

- ### 13. diff - To track the changes that have not been staged.
-Usually this command will compare the files in local area with the files in the staging area.
+ ### 13. stash - To take your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy
   ```
-  Example:- git diff
+  Example:- git stash
   ```

  ### 14. clone - To point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.